ubclaunchpad/rocket/README.md

 [server.go](server/server.go) defines some handlers for HTTP requests.
 Our website will make requests to `/api/teams` and `/api/members` to display information about our teams and members.
 Note that content is served over HTTPS using `acme/autocert` to get TLS certificates from LetsEncrypt.

+#### Plugins

+A Rocket Plugin is simply any type that implements the [Plugin](plugin/plugin.go) interface.
+A plugin is intended to be a standalone component of Rocket.
+The prime example of a plugin is Rocket's [Core](core/core.go) plugin which provides basic Launch Pad administration commands for managing teams and users on both Slack and GitHub.
+You can use the `Start` method of your plugin start any background tasks you need to.
+Any `Commands` and `EventHandlers` you expose to Rocket in your implementation of the Plugin interface will be automatically registered with the `Bot`.
+See the Slack's [API Event Types](https://api.slack.com/events) for a list of events and their names if you implement your own `EventHandler`s for your plugin.

+When creating a new plugin, make a new package your plugin at the same level as the `core` package, create your type that implements the `Plugin` interface, and add register your plugin in [plugin.RegisterPlugins](plugin/plugin.go).
+It is recommended that you place any commands you write for your plugin in their own separate files under your plugin's package.

 #### Commands

 The command framework can be found in `cmd`.
 It defines a set of data structures and functions for parsing, validating, and automatically documenting Rocket commands.
 All commands are defined in the `bot` package.